 The Woods River system is a remarkable wilderness resource.

-It’s vast, over 100 miles long from its source - a myriad of headwater creeks feeding the three feeder streams, then into the main river with more than a dozen brawling rapids.
+It’s vast, over 100 miles long from its source - a myriad of headwater creeks flowing into the three feeder streams, then on into the main river with more than a dozen brawling rapids.

 It’s wild, patrolled by bald eagles and ospreys, habitat for mink and otter, sustenance for caribou and black bear, and fertile home to big cold-water fish.
 Every day you'll share this land with only your guide, your fishing buddy, and the thriving boreal landscape.

 It’s alive, with mayflies, caddis, stoneflies, and the various stages thereof; dace, darters, sculpins and minnows, fertile hunting waters for the predators: brook trout, northern pike, and lake trout.

 Brook Trout here dwell in moving waters and are strong, classically-proportioned river fish, beautifully colored in June, neon bright by August.
 True trophies, they average 3 to 5 pounds and run up to at least 10 pounds.

 Northern Pike inhabit the flat waters - lakes, ponds and broads of the rivers.
 The absolute top of the food chain, pike average 8 to 10 pounds and we’ve landed 25 pounders over four feet in length.

 Lake Trout dwell in the dark holes of the lakes in summer.
 By mid-August, they are found cruising the shallow shoals and coves.
 Lakers have an exceptionally long life span and get just as big as they want!